202 986 6093

 True religious freedom respects the rights of all—regardless of religious affiliation—and allows a multitude of beliefs to flourish.
 Our shared principle of religious liberty must include both the freedom of and the freedom from religion—the ability to believe and practice according to one’s conscience, as well as the freedom not to have another’s beliefs forced upon us.
 This fundamental value stands at the heart of our nation.
 It inspired the words of Thomas Jefferson—the words we remember today—and has continued to inspire Americans for more than two centuries.

 We are deeply troubled by the thought that some might be persuaded to discard the core principles of our republic.
 Yet, we are inspired by the many people of faith who stand up for true religious liberty in our nation.
-Today, we celebrate all those who daily commit to fight for the rights and freedoms others—neighbors and strangers alike.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Today, we celebrate all those who daily commit to fight for the rights and freedoms others—neighbors and strangers alike.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.